bzf/BenchKitJS/README.md

 * ```svg```

 **options** is filters for the given list.
 The available options are:

 * ```exclude/<selected_tests>```
 * ```include/<selected_tests>```

-The **options** works as expected.
+The **options** works as you would expect.
 If you use the exclude option you will filter out tests from the given list and if you use the include option you will include tests.

 ### Examples
 *Run all tests*